Back to Guide

 A pilot typically runs on 1-2 teams over 4-6 weeks.
 The steps below assume GitHub Actions as the CI platform.

-Step 1: Install
+Step 1: Install with zero config

-Step 3: Start conservative, Layer 2 only
+Step 4: Start conservative, Layer 2 only

 For the first week, run Layer 2 (AI Quick Scan) only.
 Observe findings, check false positive rates, and calibrate risk classification against your team's expectations.
 Layer 3 stays disabled.

-Step 4: Enable Layer 3
+Step 5: Enable Layer 3

 After the first week, enable Layer 3 for MEDIUM-risk and above.
 Monitor finding quality, acceptance rates, and cost.
 Tune risk thresholds based on actual data.

-Step 5: Add custom lenses
+Step 6: Add custom rules

-Step 6: Enable the Proactive Scanner
+Step 7: Enable the Proactive Scanner

 Set up a weekly cron job for convention drift detection, coverage trends, and security baseline scanning.
 This runs independently of the PR flow and creates GitHub Issues for critical findings.